-In 1964, Sister Anne Joachim Moore, CSJ, ’37, ’47, MAT’01, EdD, led the successful transformation of St. Mary’s School of Nursing into the St. Mary’s Junior College, the nation’s first college dedicated to healthcare.
+In 1964, Anne Joachim Moore, CSJ, ’37, ’47, MAT’01, EdD, led the successful transformation of St. Mary’s School of Nursing into the St. Mary’s Junior College, the nation’s first college dedicated to healthcare.
 In 1986, the Sisters of St. Joseph of Carondelet approved the merger of St. Mary’s Junior College with the College of St. Catherine, and St. Mary’s Hospital merged with Fairview Health Services.

 Throughout its different forms as an institution of education, the Minneapolis site continued to fulfill Sr. Anne Joachim’s vision of expanding access to a wider, more diverse range of students facing barriers to a four-year undergraduate education, especially those “disadvantaged by poverty, racial prejudice, physical, psychological, and educational handicaps,” as Sr. Anne Joachim said to the St. Paul Province of the Sisters of St. Joseph of Carondelet in 1963 when asking for their support with the launch of the junior college.

 With its emphasis on providing access to non-traditional and historically underserved student populations, the Minneapolis site was “a haven for a diverse student group — including diversity of academic skill levels — to get valuable education, both in terms of the liberal arts emphasis in all of the degree programs and being ready for jobs in the healthcare field, meeting the high-level credentialing that health fields required,” says Mary Broderick, RN, PhD.
-Broderick has served in a variety of leadership roles since 1965 on the Minneapolis site, including St. Mary's Junior College academic dean from 1980–1997 and St. Kate’s interim president from 1997–1998.
+Broderick has served in a variety of leadership roles since 1965 on the Minneapolis site, including St. Mary's Junior College vice president and academic dean from 1980–1997 and St. Kate’s interim president from 1997–1998.
 She conducted decades of integral work in program development and accreditation for St. Kate's programs housed in Minneapolis.

 The fusing of resources and programs of the Minneapolis site and the College of St. Catherine in 1986 provided greater opportunities to serve students better and in greater numbers, and to advance fields to higher degrees.
 Similarly, continuing their legacy of responding to the needs of the time, the Sisters of St. Joseph of Carondelet opened a new phase for the Minneapolis campus when they gifted the buildings and land to the University in 2017.
 Their generous donation, a lead gift in LEAD & INFLUENCE: The Campaign for the Next Level of Excellence, enabled the consolidation of both campuses into "One University," as the integration plan was titled.